 Blurring the background is an excellent way to bring attention squarely to your subject, so it is used a lot in many different forms of photography.
 Plus, you can do this with any lens that you have, so you don't need any fancy equipment to do it!

-If you are not sure how to do this, or how to maximise that blur, then be sure to download my FREE guide to background blur and Aperture Priority Mode.
-Grab it here:
+If you are not sure how to do this, or how to maximise that blur, then be sure to download my FREE 8 page guide shooting in Aperture Priority Mode!
+Go here to grab it.

 Another idea with blurring on the background is simply to change what you focus on - so instead of focusing on your subject, focus on another element instead, like in this image here where I have focused on the bubble instead of the face, which gives a completely different image!